Hideo Kojima announces Shiori Kutsuna casting in new game

 — HIDEO_KOJIMA (@HIDEO_KOJIMA_EN) October 5, 2022

-Last month, Kojima launched his Brain Structure podcast and is currently working on a new project with Microsoft that will utilise cloud technology, which is described as “a completely new game, one that no one has ever experienced or seen before”.
+Last month Kojima launched his Brain Structure podcast, while he is also currently working on a new project with Microsoft that will utilise cloud technology and is described as “a completely new game, one that no one has ever experienced or seen before”.

 Norman Reedus, who portrays protagonist Sam Porter Bridges in Death Stranding, has also confirmed on numerous occasions that a sequel to the game is in the works.